-Coloradoans love good food, so it’s easy to find delicious dining and nightlife options through the state, such as restaurants, bars, food trucks, street fare, and farmers markets.
+Coloradoans love good food, so it’s easy to find delicious dining and nightlife options throughout the state, such as restaurants, bars, food trucks, street fare, and farmers’ markets.
 The dining scene in Denver is vibrant, which carries over to the rest of the state.
-Read our dining blog.
+Below, we cover:

 Sometimes you want a little bit of history while you dine.
 These restaurants are among the oldest in the state, or at least located within some of the oldest buildings.
 Those that aren’t the oldest around, still have grown into iconic local establishments.
 Soak in the ambiance and enjoy the delicious fare.

 Vegetarian and Vegan Restaurants